freeCodeCamp/publish/docs/README.md

 ### Run publish-frontend (Next.js) app

 1. In another terminal, go to `publish-frontend` directory
-1. Create a copy of the `sample.env.local` file and name it `.env.local`.
+2. Create a copy of the `sample.env.local` file and name it `.env.local`.
 Add required values.
-Use the same Google OAuth credentials as you used for `publish-backend` (Strapi) app.
-1. Run `npm install`
+3. Run `npm install`
-1. Make sure the backend Strapi app is running in another terminal.
+4. Make sure the backend Strapi app is running in another terminal.
 Then start the frontend Next.js app by running `npm run dev`.
-1. Visit http://localhost:3000/ to access the authoring site
+5. Visit http://localhost:3000/ to access the authoring site

 ### Run publish-11ty-test (11ty) app

 1. In another terminal, go to `publish-11ty-test` directory
-1. Run `yarn install`
+2. Run `yarn install`
-1. Make sure the backend Strapi app is running in another terminal.
+3. Make sure the backend Strapi app is running in another terminal.
 Then run `yarn serve` to build the static site and serve it.
-1. Visit http://localhost:8080/ to see the user-facing site
+4. Visit http://localhost:8080/ to see the user-facing site

 - If you made changes to the contents saved in the backend database, you will need to re-build the static site by running `yarn serve` again to see the